AnanyaKirti/CPU-Scheduling-Simulation/README.md

 If a process is running, and yet the scheduler decides to allot the CPU time to another process (Context Switch) then the current state of the process is saved in it's PCB.
 And another program is given CPU time.

+I have assumed that if a process is using a resource, then it would wait until it is done using that resource, it can be premepted.
+This is however not the case in a real Operating System.
+For instance there is an I/O intensive task then it is premepted until the I/O is completed.

 # Observations.
-Since my scheduler keeps waiting time as a consideration for context switch there would be no starvation.
+Since the scheduler keeps waiting time as a consideration for context switch, hence there would be no starvation.

-The performance of an algorithm depends on the system it is being built for.
-This algorithm is better than FCFS, which had high waiting time, and reponse time.
-For a certain process, STRF was faster, however if there was a long burst of CPU given, then my algorithm was better.

-I have made some functions, which have some overhead ,I did not consider these overheads for my experimentation,as there might be a better way to implement these.
+I have made some functions, which have some overhead, I did not consider these overheads for my experimentation, as there might be a better way to implement these.

-Scheduling has some over head, which is not to be neglected, in which case FCFS has an advantage.
+Scheduling has some over head, which is not to be neglected.

+The priority queue implemented by me could be implemented more efficently by using a max heap of some kind.